Ziggo Sport Totaal

 Ziggo Sport Totaal is a Dutch premium television service operated by Ziggo and owned by VodafoneZiggo, a joint venture between Liberty Global and Vodafone.
 Ziggo Sport Totaal launched as Sport1 with its sister service Film1 on 1 February 2006 and replaced the Canal+ Netherlands channels.
 Film1 was sold to Sony Pictures Television on 21 July 2015, while Sport1 remained Liberty Global-owned.
-At launch the service consisted of two main channels, six extra channels and one HD simulcast of the first main channel.
-On 2 February 2009 the number of extra channels was reduced to four.
+At launch, the service consisted of two main channels (Ziggo Sport & Ziggo Sport 2), six extra channels (Ziggo Sport Select, Ziggo Sport Football, Ziggo Sport Golf, Ziggo Sport Racing, Ziggo Sport Documentary, & Ziggo Sport Tennis) and one HD simulcast of the first main channel.
+On 2 February 2009, the number of extra channels was reduced to four.
 The extra channels only broadcast when necessary to live broadcast multiple sport events at the same time.
 The service was rebranded to Ziggo Sport Totaal on 12 November 2015.

 The channels are available on digital cable of most Dutch cable companies.
 Satellite provider Canal Digitaal only provides three channels.